Daylight-Labs/landing-party-bot/README.md

 - Update all references of 'app.landing.party' to your own back-end url, and all references of our discord community link to your own discord community link
 - Run 'main_bot.py' to start the bot
 - Bot can run on just a single server now.
 Did not find a reasonable way to scale

+Provided "as is", without warranty of any kind